 Commission Regulation (EU) 2015/1222 of 24 July 2015 establishing a Guideline on Capacity Allocation and Congestion Management - CACM (Regulation on market coupling), known also under the acronyms: the 'CACM Guideline' or the ‘CACM Regulation’, applies in the European Union as from 14 August 2015.

-Initially, the CACM Regulation was envisaged to be adopted as a network code under Article 6 of Regulation (EC) No 714/2009), which, however, would require a sufficient level of technical and legal detail.
+Initially, the CACM Regulation was envisaged to be adopted as a network code under Article 6 of the, then in force, Regulation (EC) No 714/2009 (the Electricity Regulation's predecessor), which, however, would require a sufficient level of technical and legal detail.

 Given that fully harmonised procedures and timings with the said level of detail could not be achieved in the circumstances, ENTSO-E and the ACER proposed that many terms, conditions or methodologies jointly be developed by:

 after the adoption of the CACM Regulation and jointly approved by the regulatory authorities.

 As a general rule, the CACM Regulation, which implemented the said Regulation (EC) No 714/2009, could amend only non-essential elements of Regulation (EC) No 14/2009 pursuant to Article 8(5) of that Regulation (principle underlined in the Decision of the Agency for the Cooperation of Energy Regulators No 06/2016 of 17 November 2016 on the electricity transmission system operators' proposal for the determination of the capacity calculation regions).

 CACM Regulation objectives

 Article 3 of the CACM Regulation defines the objectives of this important piece of the European energy market legislation.
 According to this provision the CACM Regulation aims at: